 - FAQ NYC, a podcast that tries to make sense of the only city in the whole world

-- HMM WEEKLY, featuring culture, commentary, and opinion from veterans of Gawker, Deadspin, and the Baltimore City Paper
+- HMM WEEKLY, featuring culture, commentary, and opinion from veterans of Gawker, Deadspin, Indignity, and Baltimore City Paper

 - NO MAN IS AN ISLAND, focused on Taiwan and other places Western media have tended to ignore